Ecalzo/twitch-chat-vjoy/README.md

 Chat controls the game like this:
 ```
-nyccoder !right  # results in 1 press of the "right" button
+nyccoder: !right  # results in 1 press of the "right" button
 nyccoder: !up 10  # results in 10 presses up the "up" button
 ```